Cheongju International Airport: Railway

 There is a train station at Cheongju Airport but it is not on a main rail line, and the schedule is limited.
 KTX high speed train does not stop at Cheongju city but stops outside Cheongju at Osong Station.

-Train runs from Cheongju Airport to Osong takes 18 minutes, but it only runs every one to two hours (depending on time of day).
-From Osong to Seoul there is a frequent KTX train that takes slightly less than 1 hour.
-The total journey time on train from Cheongju Airport to Seoul is generally 1 hour 30 minutes, depending on the connecting time at Osong Station.

 Bus

 In 2019, there are 13 express and conventional buses per day from Seoul's Central City Terminal and four buses from the COEX City Airport Terminal in southern Seoul.

-The buses takes 1 hour 20 minutes to 2 hours to get to Cheongju Airport.
+Car

+The parking facility is located directly opposite the passenger terminal.